Best Microphones for Podcasts

 We would recommend Rode Pro Caster mic to any podcaster who is serious about minimizing background noises to achieve clear professional qualitysounds.
 The price is a bit high but worth it.

+Yeti USB Microphone is one of the most popular and we included it in this list of best microphones for podcasts in 2020, specifically because it is also relatively cheaper than other alternatives in this list.
 USB condenser microphones are among the most commonly used for podcasting, and the Blue Yeti is one of them.
 It is loved for being reasonably priced but also coupled with great features that simply allow you to unpack it and start recording.

 One of its best features is having three different condenser capsules all combined in one; allowing you to record in many settings.
 You can do a solo recording, two-person face to face recording, and group recording.
 It is so user friendly even for beginners; you can simply plug it into the computer via USB or use XLR output if you want superior quality sound.
 Unlike many others that will require you to purchase a stand separately, Yeti comes with its own stand.